s-mrb/node_builder/README.md

 - open `path2cloned_node_builder_repo/scripts/configurations.json`
 - search the route `/companies`, don't include page number, don't search `/companies/0`
 - You will find two objects for `/companies` route inside controller, one is for `admin` and one for `member`, this is because while using [schema generator](https://webhook.manaknightdigital.com/schema/pre) we specified to have two portals for `Companies` view.
-- Inside each of these two objects there is an attribute `view`, set it to true to enable the view of desired portal.
+- Inside each of these two objects there is are attributes `view` and `is_crud`, set them to true to enable the view of desired portal.
 - Since route to Companies view defined inside menu i.e. `/companies/0` uses pagination so we will also set `paginate` attribute to true.

 Now run the following commands again: